 - Tortillas: Use any tortilla you like.
-Wheat, flour, corn, or gluten free tortillas all work.
+Homemade flour tortillas, corn, or gluten-free tortillas all work.

 - Toppings for Fajitas: Diced avocado, diced tomatoes, diced onions, and cilantro are all great toppings.
 If you are not dairy-free or vegan, these fajitas are also delicious topped with cheese and sour cream.